- Want to withdraw from your provident fund account? You need to fill the EPF form

 EPF Forms for the Employer

-The organization or company in which you are working may allow you to get the benefit under the EPF scheme if your salary is less than INR 15,000.
-Look at the forms mentioned below which the employer required to enroll the employee.
+The organization or company in which you are working has to allow you to get the benefit under the EPF scheme if your salary is less than INR 15,000.
+Any business with more than 20 employees is required to register with the Employees’ Provident Fund Organisation of India.
+Companies with less than 20 employees can voluntarily join the Employees’ Provident Fund.
+EPF benefits are available to all salaried employees.
+Examine the forms listed below, which are required by the company in order to enrol the employee.

 Form 10: When the employee resigns or leaves his job, the employer needs to submit Form 10 to stop the contribution of the employee.
 It is also needed to be submitted every 15th of the month.